-I started my blog in the middle of February 2017, I created a whole new Pinterest account associated with my blog, so I had 0 traffic and 0 followers for starters.
+I started my blog in the middle of February 2017, I created a brand new Pinterest account associated with my blog, so I had 0 traffic and 0 followers for starters.
 In 3.5 months, if we compare monthly traffic for Feb and May, I’ve got 10 times more pageviews!
 And haven’t yet a chance to quit my 9-5 job and work on the blog full time, it’s just a side hustle for now, with less than 20 posts published so far.

 So, guess where does my traffic come from?
 Pinterest!
 About 94% of my audience comes from Pinterest!
 Is this a good or bad thing?
 Well, keeping all eggs in the same basket is never good advice, but having mostly Pinterest traffic is way better than having no audience at all!

 When I started the blog, I knew that Google will take about 6 months to give at least some trust to my site, so I was ready for the dull months of talking to myself with no audience at all.
 But I saw that so many bloggers are successfully driving tons of traffic from Pinterest that I decided to give it a try… and it worked!